The-Marcy-Lab-School/swe-8-3-mvc-rest-api/README.md

 - [ ] Your application is deployed using Render and the public URL is added to the top of this README.

-### Bonus
+### Frontend Requirements

-- [ ] The server serves a frontend application at `/`
+- [ ] The server serves a frontend application at `/` using `express.static()` middleware.
-- [ ] The frontend application is able to send a `GET request` for and render the collection of resources from the server's "database"
+- [ ] The frontend application can send a `GET request` for and render the collection of resources from the server's "database"
-- [ ] The frontend application is able to send a `POST request` to create a new resource in the server's "database".
+- [ ] The frontend application can send a `POST request` to create a new resource in the server's "database".
-- [ ] The frontend application is able to send a `PATCH request` to update an existing resource in the server's "database".
+- [ ] The frontend application can send a `PATCH request` to update an existing resource in the server's "database".
-- [ ] The frontend application is able to send a `DELETE request` to delete an existing resource in the server's "database".
+- [ ] The frontend application can send a `DELETE request` to delete an existing resource in the server's "database".

 ## Error Codes: